The Professional Development Mentor Program

 - Develop a career goal and identified position that outlines the education, skills and experience needed to move into the mentee’s desired position.

-The Mentor Program for New Online Faculty is designed to provide additional support to instructors during the first semester or two of online teaching.
-The program will pair new online instructors with instructors who are experienced with online teaching in order to provide feedback on course design and offer ongoing encouragement and advice.
+The Mentor Program for Faculty Teaching Canvas is designed to provide additional support to instructors during the first semester or two of teaching online using Canvas.
+The program will pair instructors with instructors who are experienced with Canvas in order to provide feedback on course design and offer ongoing support.
+The coordinator is Brian Weston.
+He can be reached at firstname.lastname@example.org.

 New Fulltime Faculty Mentor Program